133,000 primary leavers stranded as schools open

 The remaining 133,502 candidates, including 64,219 candidates who passed in third grade and 69,283 who passed in the fourth grade, will be admitted at the mercy of schools, especially private ones whose vacancies have not been filled yet.

-In an interview with Monitor yesterday, Mr Hasadu Kirabira, the chairperson of the National Private Education Institutions Association (NPEIA), said they are ready to admit the learners but castigated the government for unfairly conducting the selection exercise.
+In an interview with this newspaper yesterday, Mr Hasadu Kirabira, the chairperson of the National Private Education Institutions Association (NPEIA), said they are ready to admit the learners but castigated the government for unfairly conducting the selection exercise.

 “As government, we expect them to always do first come first serve, other than focusing on the grades where they first select the cream-de-la-cream [best students with good grades], and later send us the remaining number.
 But as private institutions, we are ready to absorb these students and train them into resourceful people in this country,” he said.